+Again, the type of test you take can make a bit of a difference, so be sure to read the fine print.
 There are early detection tests that are designed to be a little more sensitive in detecting hCG, so even a tiny amount may be detected.
 These tests, as noted by ClearBlue, can detect hCG about six days before your missed period, but with only 79 percent accuracy, and the longer you wait, the better the results.

 I know firsthand how annoying waiting can be, but for the best, most accurate results, you should wait to test until your missed period.
 Hopefully soon, the only waiting you’ll be doing is for your due date to arrive.

 Kecia Gaither, MD, MPH, FACOG, double board-certified in OB/GYN and Maternal Fetal Medicine, Director of Perinatal Services at NYC Health + Hospitals/Lincoln

 Mary Jane Minkin, MD, Yale School of Medicine